-Dungeon Siege II is the direct followup to the popular 2002 hack-and-slash dungeon crawler Dungeon Siege, developed by Gas Powered Games and Total Annihilation developer Chris Taylor.
+Dungeon Siege II is the direct followup to the popular 2002 action RPG dungeon crawler Dungeon Siege, developed by Gas Powered Games and Total Annihilation developer Chris Taylor.
 It showcases a variety of new features that improve upon the original mechanics.

 It was released in August, 2005, after a year of delays.
 A year later, the expansion pack, titled "Broken World" was released.